18F/identity-analytics-etl/docs/source/01-Document-Maintainer-Guide/index.rst

     A short answer is:

-    1. Markdown DOESN't HAVE CROSS FILE LINK.
+    1. Markdown does not offer cross file link.
     2. 80% RST Syntax compatible with MD, the 20% includes **Header** and **Hyper Link**

     Header: